Use of X by Donald Trump: Suspension

-On May 6, 2021, Twitter suspended an account named "From the desk of Donald J. Trump", also the name of a blog started by Trump the same week.
+Twitter suspended an account named "From the desk of Donald J. Trump" on May 6, 2021, which was also the name of a blog started by Trump the same week.
 Twitter ruled it a ban evasion.

-On July 7, 2021, Trump filed a class action lawsuit against Twitter and its CEO.
-On October 1, 2021, Trump requested a preliminary injunction to force Twitter to reinstate his account.
-In February 2022, a hearing was held in the case Trump v.
-Twitter, in the US District Court for the Northern District of California, San Francisco.
+Trump filed a class action lawsuit against Twitter and its CEO on July 7, 2021.
+He requested a preliminary injunction to force Twitter to reinstate his account on October 1, 2021.
+A hearing was held in the case Trump v.
+Twitter, in the US District Court for the Northern District of California, San Francisco in February 2022.
 Twitter requested at this hearing that the lawsuit be dismissed.
 Federal judge James Donato dismissed the case on May 6, 2022, citing a "failure to plausibly state a claim".
 Trump appealed to the US Court of Appeals for the Ninth Circuit, also in May.
 The case never made it to trial; Twitter settled with Trump for $10 million, on February 12, 2025.

 Elon Musk announced his planned acquisition of Twitter in April 2022, with observers speculating that Trump may have his account reinstated.
 The same day Twitter agreed to the acquisition, on April 25, Trump told Fox News he would not return to Twitter and would instead remain on his own social media platform, Truth Social.
 Musk told the Financial Times in a May 10 interview that he would lift Twitter's ban on Trump if his takeover was successful.
 A Truth Social federal securities filing on May 16 stated that it would have first dibs on any non-political posts by Trump for a period of six hours, after which Trump would be allowed to post the same content to other platforms like Twitter.

 When Musk completed his acquisition of Twitter on October 27, Trump praised the closure and it appeared Musk was still considering reinstating Trump's account.
 On November 2, Musk tweeted that he would need "at least a few more weeks" to set a "clear process" for reinstating accounts.
 Musk then put the reinstatement up to a Twitter poll on November 18.
 The poll ran for 24 hours and ended with around 52% of over 15 million respondents voting "Yes" to reinstate Trump's account.
 Once the poll ended, Musk quote tweeting his poll to confirm that he would reinstate Trump's account, citing the Latin phrase Vox populi, vox Dei ("The voice of the people is the voice of God").
 Trump's account was then reinstated, on November 19.

 Trump's first tweet to Twitter (now called X) was made on August 24, 2023, appealing for campaign donations with a photo of his mugshot in the Georgia election racketeering prosecution.
 Trump did not tweet again until August 12, 2024, when he posted ahead of an interview with Elon Musk.

 In February 2025, X settled with Trump in his lawsuit against the company for his suspension, paying him approximately $10 million.